COVID-19: Impact on SSHRC programs, experts database and perspectives from our community.

 The supplement will cover costs associated with travel, living and other expenses (such as accommodation, meals, tuition, insurance and other necessary costs) during the research study period abroad.

-Before completing this section, students should research the cost of living abroad as it may vary significantly from one country to another.
+Before completing this section, you should research the cost of living abroad as it may vary significantly from one country to another.

 Any ineligible expenses will be removed from the total amount requested in the application.

-The choice of host institution, host supervisor, and how the research study period abroad will further your research goals, must be justified in your application.
+In your application, you must justify the choice of host institution and host supervisor and how the research study period abroad will further your research goals.

-If you are uncertain whether your host supervisor or foreign host institution is eligible, contact SSHRC prior to submitting your application.
+If you are uncertain whether your host supervisor or foreign host institution is eligible, contact SSHRC at email@example.com prior to submitting your application.

-Note: Provide the information requested using the "List…" button.
-If the Organization and/or Department/Division are not listed, select "Other" from the list and complete the address.
-The Host Supervisor's address will print on Page 3 of the printed form if "Other" was selected for the Organization and/or Department/Division.
-If you select an Organization and/or Department/Division from the list, SSHRC will use the department's mailing address already stored in its corporate database.
+Provide the information requested using the “List…” button.
+If the Organization and/or Department/Division are not listed, select “Other” from the list and complete the address.
+The host supervisor’s address will print on page 3 of the printed form if “Other” was selected for the Organization and/or Department/Division.
+If you select an organization and/or department/division from the list, SSHRC will use the department's mailing address already stored in its corporate database.

-All required material should be attached to your application printout as additional pages.
-Ensure your attachments are presented according to these specifications:
+Attach all required material to your application printout as additional pages.
+Ensure your attachments meet these specifications: